svgeesus/EuroMPE/performance-dac.md

 One octal DAC does 2 voices  of attack veocity, lift velocity, pressure, glide.
 Perf DAC board has 2 DACs so 4 voices.

+*Note* final MPE specification reduces precision of pressure & glide to 7bit.
+However, later expansion to 14bit not ruled out.
+Implement 14bit as an experiment; 7bit still supported.

 Similar circuitry also used to provide the global performance controls (mod wheel, sustain, etc) but with one DAC.

 ## Chip selection